-AquaPoint needed to design a treatment system that would integrate with the existing Rotating Biological Contactors (RBCs) & clarifiers, as well as accommodate both the increased flow and higher effluent standards (see below table for influent characteristics and effluent standards).
-The solution was a five-chamber AquaCELL Moving Bed Biofilm Reactor (MBBR).
-Consisting of aerobic and anoxic stages, the process flow is primary settling –> flow equalization –> RBC –> AquaPoint MMBRs –> final clarifiers –> UV disinfection –> final discharge.
+The challenge was to design a treatment system that would integrate with the existing RBC’s, as well as accommodate both the increased flow and higher effluent standards (see below table for influent characteristics and effluent standards).
+AquaPoint proposed a series of MBBR reactors, both aerobic and anoxic, to complete the carbonaceous, nitrification, and de-nitrification treatment needed to meet the new ENR standards.
+The process flow is primary settling –> flow equalization –> RBC –> AquaPoint MMBRs –> final clarifiers –> UV disinfection –> final discharge.
 In addition, carbon, coagulant & alkalinity are also supplemented to help treat the effluent to permit standards.
-Not only was this the best option for dealing with the new standards set by the NYSDEC as well as the issues created by the new hotel & restaurants, but it also proved to be the most economical solution and saved the owners in excess of $1 million dollars in capital costs.
+Not only was this the best option for dealing with those standards as well as the issues created by the new hotel & restaurants, but it also proved to be incredibly economical and saved the owners close to $1 million dollars in capital costs.
 The system went into operation in the Fall of 2017.

 Influent: 250 BOD / 250 TSS / 65 TKN (mg/l) Effluent: 30 BOD / 30 TSS / 8 TN / 1 TP (mg/l)

 BOD = Biochemical Oxygen Demand; TSS = Total Suspended Solids; TKN = Total Kjeldahl Nitrogen; TN = Total Nitrogen; TP = Total Phosphorous

 *The above diagram shows basic process design, however the full system actually incorporates a dual train system where flow is split between two primary/flow EQ/RBCs into a single MBBR tank and then split again into final clarifiers and disinfection units.